Mobilize Power Fund

 1. Please describe the purpose and structure of your organization.
 Include a brief overview of your ongoing or long-term programming, projects, and campaigns.
 If you are applying as a partnership or coalition, provide a brief description of each group or organization.

-5. For partnerships only: How did your groups decide to work together on this issue?
+6. For partnerships only: How did your groups decide to work together on this issue?
 What is your history of collaboration, if any?
-What roles will each group/organization have in this project?
+What roles will each group/organization have in your proposed work?

 * Black, Indigenous, women of color (transgender and cisgender)